Fulop-Krisztian/netconfigs/Cloud/AWS/Virtual machines/EC2.md

 ---

 #### Web server

+This was designed for the default Amazon Linux image

 > [!NOTE]
 > You need to paste these into the **User data - *optional*** section somewhere near the bottom of the EC2 setup page